Roaders/ts-gapi-wrapper/readme.md

 # ts-gapi-wrapper
 > An npm installable wrapper that loads and initialises gapi

-It can be a pain using the Google api (gapi) libraries when you are used to installing all your dependencies through npm and bundling them all using webpack into an Angular or React website.
+It can be a pain using the Google api (gapi) libraries when you are used to installing all your dependencies through npm and bundling them all using webpack into an Angular or React application.

-This package hides all the complexities of this behind a simpel api and does all of the script loading and initialisation necessary without requiring any extra script tags in your html.
+This package hides all the complexities of this behind a simple api and does all of the script loading and initialisation necessary without requiring any extra script tags in your html.

 This library is platform agnostic so will work with any framework such as Angular or React.